 The stock market recovered, the economy on the other hand, took a few more years to improve its key metrics.

 It was an error by the Fed to leave the rate unchanged for such a long period because it created an asset bubble.
-It’s the fundamental purpose of raising rates, to keep the economy from getting overheated.
+It’s the fundamental purpose (in addition to price stability (inflation), and full employment) of raising rates, to keep the economy from getting overheated.
 The stock market is not the economy, but it does influence it.

-David Stockman, an advisor to former US President Ronald Reagan restates the same case live on CNBC.
+David Stockman, advisor to former US President Ronald Reagan restates the same case live on CNBC.

 “The ZIRP and QE are to blame”

 “With the prolonging of the zero interest rate policy and quantitative easing, stock prices became artificially inflated”

 “This is really the final spasm of the bull.
 When this one is over, i think we are all going down for the count” and, “I think it will happen sometime between now and the next election.”

 George Soros, a billionaire investor also stated the same position on many occasions.
 “Low interest rates are conducive to asset bubbles”

 The stock market far outpaced the economic recovery.

 The U.S. federal government has been pouring money into the economy by the trillions in response to COVID-19 and its threat to the economy.
 Fiscal policy plays an important role due to its influence on investors’ sentiment about the stock market, its real effects on consumer spending, personal savings, and disposable income.